Femboy: Presence

-After the term was appropriated on the Internet, femboy communities began to form.
+After the term was appropriated on the Internet since the late 2010s and early 2020s, femboy communities began to form.
 Around 2018, the term femboy was found almost exclusively on 4chan, especially on the /lgbt/ forum.
 It later became popular on platforms such as Reddit and TikTok.
 Reddit has hosted both sexual and non-sexual femboy content.
 The community r/feminineboys was started in 2012 and had 303,000 members by May 2025; the site also contains pornographic communities like r/FemBoys.
 TikTok has been called a safe space in allowing freedom of gender expression.
 The femboy aesthetic has been compared with figures in popular culture such as Harry Styles; viral trends such as "#FemboyFriday" and memes such as "Femboy Hooters" have helped to popularise the aesthetic.
 An unofficial femboy pride flag exists, which uses seven horizontal stripes with the colours pink, light pink, white, and light blue.
 These represent the feminine aesthetic, feminine behaviour, non-binary identities, and masculinity.

 According to Aye Lei Tun, femboy culture was present in Myanmar's Spring Revolution, protesting against the ruling military junta imposed after the 2021 coup d'état.
 In the protests, femboy outfits were used to gain exposure, with gender-nonconforming outfits being worn by non-femboy protestors.
 Tun sees the introduction of femboy culture, which was previously unfamiliar to Myanmar, as a tactic to lead towards a "social and cultural ideological revolution".
 A 2021 publication by the ISEAS – Yusof Ishak Institute described femboy activity against the junta as causing "subversion of its assertion of rule", drawing comparison to opposition to United States involvement in the Vietnam War and the anti-war "make love, not war" slogan.